-Fernie Youth Soccer Association has developed the following Child Protection Code of Conduct to guide our employees/volunteers in their interactions with children.
-The safety, rights and well-being of children we serve are at the core of our daily programs.
+The Prince Edward Island Soccer Association, herein known as PEISA, has developed the following Child Protection Code of Conduct to guide our employees/ volunteers in their interactions with children.
+The safety, rights, and well-being of children we serve are at the core of our daily programs.
 We nurture supportive relationships with children while balancing and encouraging appropriate boundaries.